Content created: 2009-05-13

 - This gesture refers to turning the wheel of the law or of teaching about the law.
 It is through turning this great wheel by means of their teachings, that the buddhas guide the world through the six realms of existence also represented by a wheel.

 - Wheel imagery to describe reincarnation is pervasive in Buddhist art.
-When artists tend to show the Buddha making this gesture during his first sermon after his enlightenment, (described in chapter 17 of the on-line biography of the Buddha ( chapter 18 in the version with Sanskrit names, chapter 17 in the version with Chinese names).
-The same wheel imagery is seen in the tenth court of hell, described on this web site.
-[Link])
+When artists tend to show the Buddha making this gesture during his first sermon after his enlightenment, described in the on-line biography of the Buddha ( chapter 18 in the version with Sanskrit names, chapter 17 in the version with Chinese names).
+The same wheel imagery is seen in the tenth court of hell, also described on this web site (link).

 - Wisdom Gesture